GitGab-dev/NN_Project-AudioLM/README.md

 ## How to install in local

-The code had been tested in local with Python 3.10 environment.
+We suggests using Colab, but the code had been tested in local with a Python 3.10 environment.
 You can clone the repository and install the requirements.

 ```bash
   git clone https://github.com/GitGab-dev/NN_Project-AudioLM